iogrids-website/roofing/content/pages/index.md

     background: white
     title: Features
     subtitle: >-
-      We t an entire team of residential and commercial exterior problem solvers.
+      We are an entire team of residential and commercial exterior problem solvers.
 Plus, you get a lifetime warranty, 24-hour turnaround on most jobs, and amazing customer service
     features: